 Many companies ask this question, so be prepared to answer it.
 Be honest because they can confirm, no point lying about it.
 Try also not to be defensive about it because chances are you would want something better than what you got before and that is likely why you are changing jobs.
 They know that so no point trying so hard to defend it.

 If they do not ask, however, do not talk about it.

 In a negotiation, the one who gives a number first likely loses the negotiation.
 A lot of interviewers try to corner jobseekers into offering what they would accept.
 As much as you can, avoid giving it so you can have room to negotiate.
 Tell them instead you are negotiable if they ask of the amount you would accept.

 Whatever the case, they made you an offer, the fact you do not like it is not a leverage to act ugly.
 If it is too low, thank them for their offer and decline politely.
 Do not burn bridges to places you might need later.
 And be careful before you think you would not need to walk through the doors you banged.
 No one knows tomorrow.
 The deal is professional.
 Keep it that way.

 10. Take Your Time

 If the job offer is written, take your time to go through it.
-Ask for time if you need to because it could be quite a lot to swallow at once and you do not want to make a decision under pressure.
+Ask for time if you need to because it could be quite a lot to swallow at once and you do not want to decide under pressure.
 Of course, you have to understand not to keep them waiting.
 There is a job position to fill and keeping them waiting might mean you would lose the job.
-At most, take twenty four hours.
+At most, take twenty-four hours.
 That is more than enough time to make a decision.

 Salary negotiations can be challenging but you can scale through.
 More like you have done it.
-As far as you are able to do your homework and prepare properly, it should be a piece of cake.
+As far as you can do your homework and prepare properly, negotiating your next salary should be a piece of cake.